boumhidi-achraf/Multilingual-Reputation-Generation-System/README.md

 ---------------------------------------------------------------------------

 This part of the repository contains datasets for **Translation Evaluation**.
-Below is a summary of the available datasets:
+Below is a summary of the available dataset:

-Multilingual Review Dataset :
+## Multilingual Review Dataset

-🏷️ Topic: Smartphone reviews (iPhone 16)
+- **Topic**: Smartphone Reviews (iPhone 16)
-📊 Size: 670 reviews in 5 languages (French, Hindi, Spanish, Turkish, Arabic) 🏷️ Sentiment Distribution: 380 Positive, 265 Negative, 58 Sarcastic
+- **Size**: 670 reviews in 5 languages (French, Hindi, Spanish, Turkish, Arabic)
+- **Sentiment Distribution**: 380 Positive, 265 Negative, 58 Sarcastic
-🎯 Task: Evaluating Sentiment Preservation in Translations
+- **Task**: Evaluating Sentiment Preservation in Translations

+---

+The dataset is available in the **Translation Evaluation** folder within this repository.
 -----------------------------------------------------------------------------

 3️⃣ Sarcasm Detection Datasets